rhdtownsend/msg/docs/joss/paper.md

 ---
-title: 'MSG: A package for interpolating in grids of spectra'
+title: 'MSG: A software package for interpolating stellar spectra in pre-calculated grids'
 tags:
   - Python
   - Fortran